Siege of the Montaña Barracks: 19 July

 On 19 July, the new government of Prime Minister José Giral decided to issue weapons to the unions; 65,000 rifles were handed over, but only 5,000 had bolts.
 The other 60,000 bolts were stored separately at the Montaña barracks.
 The commander of the barracks, Colonel Moisés Serra, disregarded the order of the Minister of War to hand over this essential equipment, effectively marking the beginning of the uprising in Madrid.

 On the morning of 19 July, General Fanjul arrived at the Montaña barracks, as did groups of officers from the other Madrid garrisons and a number of falangist and monarchist volunteers.
-After giving a lecture to his fellow officers on the political goals of the military rising, Fanjul tried to advance into the central city streets with his troops, now numbering approximately 2,000 officers, military cadets and soldiers plus 500 volunteers.
+After giving a lecture to his fellow officers on the political goals of the military uprising, Fanjul tried to advance into the central city streets with his troops, now numbering approximately 2,000 officers, military cadets and soldiers plus 500 volunteers.

 A crowd of about 8,000 organized by the National Confederation of Labor and the General Union of Workers, some armed, had gathered around the barracks.
 Assault Guards were seen taking up firing positions on the roofs of neighboring buildings.
 Fanjul decided to withdraw into the barracks complex and await help from the other garrisons of the city, rather than attempt to break through the siege.
 The coup had failed in the other city garrisons.
 In Carabanchel, General García Herrán had been killed by his own troops while trying to raise them against the government and the artillery barracks there had been secured by loyalist officers.

-The engineer units at El Pardo had been withdrawn to the north by their officers under the pretext of suppressing risings elsewhere in Spain.
+The engineer units at El Pardo had been withdrawn to the north by their officers under the pretext of suppressing uprisings elsewhere in Spain.
 The First Infantry Regiment at Retiro had surrendered their barracks to government forces without opposition.
 Finally at the Getafe Air Base, rebels had been defeated by loyal troops after the death of an air force officer.
 This permitted flights to be made over the Montaña barracks the next day, initially to drop leaflets and then bombs.

 The communist-led Antifascist Worker and Peasant Militias formed five battalions that took an active part in the siege.
 One of these battalions became the renowned Fifth Regiment.